electricimp/imp-central-impt/README.md

 - At first, all Filter Options with the same option name are combined by logical OR.
 - After that, all Filter Options with different option names are combined by logical AND.

 Some Filter Options have the same name and meaning in several list commands.
 They are summarized [here](./CommandsManual.md#common-filter-options).
-At the same time, a particular list command may have specific Filter Options as well.
+At the same time, a particular command may have specific Filter Options as well.
 Filter Options applicable to every concrete list command are detailed in the [Commands Description](./CommandsManual.md#commands-description).

 Note, for some list commands the returned default list of entities available to the current logged-in account includes the entities owned by this account as well as the entities owned by the collaborators.
 But for other list commands - only the entities owned by the current account.
 It is impCentral specific behavior, not controlled by the impt tool.
-But you can always specify a concrete Account Id as a value of the `--owner` Filter Option and get the entities owned by that account, if they are available to you as to a collaborator.
-Also, you can always specify the `--my` Filter Option and get only the entities owned by you.
+But you can always specify a concrete Account Id, email or username as a value of the `--owner <value>` Filter Option and get the entities owned by that account, if they are available to you as to a collaborator.
+Also, you can always specify the `--owner me` Filter Option and get the entities owned by you only.

 **Example**:
 **TODO** screenshot - a complex list command, with AND and OR, with not a huge output

 **Example**:
-**TODO** screenshot - another list command, with --my and some other filters, with not a huge output
+**TODO** screenshot - another list command, with --owner me and some other filters, with not a huge output

+## Entity Information

+The most of command groups contain `info` command which returns information about the specified entity.
+Some of that commands have `--full` option.
+When it is specified, the command returns additional details about the related entities.
+For example, additional information about Device Groups which belong to the specified Product.

+**Example**:
+**TODO** screenshot - impt device info

+**Example**:
+**TODO** screenshot - impt product info --full, not a huge output

 ## Entity Deletion

 By default, the commands which delete impCentral entities (like Product, Device Group, Deployment) have the same limitations like the corresponding impCentral API functionality.
 For example, a Product deletion fails if the Product has Device Groups; a build (Deployment) fails if the Deployment has the *"flagged"* attribute set to *true*.
-If you specify the `--full` option of the delete command, the tool implicitly update or delete all other required entities in order to delete the target entity.
+If you specify the `--force` option (`-f` option alias) of the delete command, the tool implicitly update or delete all other required entities in order to delete the target entity.
 For example, the tool deletes all Device Groups of the Product in order to delete the Product; the tool updates the *"flagged"* attribute of the Deployment in order to delete the Deployment.

-Also by default, every delete command asks a confirmation of the operation from the user.
+Also by default, every delete command asks a confirmation of the operation from user.
 Before that the command lists all the entities which are going to be deleted or updated.
-If you specify the `--force` option of the delete command, the operation is executed without asking a confirmation from user.
+If you specify the `--confirmed` option, the operation is executed without asking additional confirmation from user.

 **Example** - a failed delete command execution:
-**TODO** screenshot - failed delete something w/o --full, use --force
+**TODO** screenshot - failed delete something w/o --force, use --confirmed

 **Example** - a successful delete command execution:
-**TODO** screenshot - the same command succeeds with --full, now w/o --force
+**TODO** screenshot - the same command succeeds with --force, now w/o --confirmed

 ## License